A Comprehensive Survey of Image-Based Food Recognition and Volume Estimation Methods for Dietary Assessment: Representation of Food Images

 \subsection{Deep Visual Features}

 Recently, deep learning techniques have gained immense attention due to their superior performance for image recognition and classification.
 The deep learning approach is a sub-type of machine learning, and it trains more constructive neural networks.
 The vital operation of deep learning approaches includes automatic feature extraction through the sequence of connected layers leading up to a fully connected layer, which is eventually responsible for classification.
 Moreover, in contrast to conventional methods, deep learning techniques show outstanding performance while processing large datasets and have excellent classification potential \cite{11}\cite{12}.
 Deep learning methods like convolutional neural networks (CNN) \cite{13}, Deep Convolutional Neural Networks (DCNN) \cite{d18}, Inception-v3 \cite{15} and Ensemble net are implemented by existing food recognition methods for feature extraction.
 Convolutional Neural network is one of the widely used deep learning techniques in the area of computer vision due to its impressive learning ability regarding visual data and achieves higher accuracy in contrast to other conventional techniques \cite{16}.
 DCNN technique gained popularity owing to its large-scale object recognition ability.
 It incorporates all major object recognition procedures like feature extraction, coding, and learning.
 Therefore, DCNN is an adaptive approach for estimating adequate feature representation for datasets \cite{17}.
 Similarly, Inception-v3 is also a new deep convolutional neural network technique introduced by Google.
 It is composed of small inception modules which are capable of producing very deep networks.
 As a result, this model has proved to have higher accuracy, decreased number of parameters, and computational cost in contrast to other existing models.
 Likewise, Ensemble Net is a deep CNN-based architecture and is a suitable method for extracting features.
 It is due to the outstanding performance of CNN feature descriptors as compare to handcrafted features.
-Asymmetric multi-task CNN and spatial pyramid CNN \cite{18} provides highly discriminative image representations.
-Jing et al. \cite{hclassification1} proposed ARCH-D architecture for multi-class multilabel food recognition, and their model provides feature vectors for both food category and ingredient recognition.
-Although the feature vectors from multi-scale multi-view deep network \cite{19} has a very high dimension however they were successful in achieving state-of-art performance.
-Ghalib et al. \cite{d42} proposed ARCIKELM for open-ended learning.
-They have employed InceptionResnetV2 for feature extraction due to their superior performance over other deep feature extraction methods such as ResNet-50 and DenseNet201.
-Table \ref{deepvisualfeatures} further provides a brief description of deep visual features.